openlab-at-city-tech/openlab/wp-content/plugins/captcha/readme.txt

 5. Login form with Captcha.

 == Changelog ==

+= V3.7.4 - 24.07.2013 =
+* Bugfix : Added html-blocks and attributes in captcha displaying.
+* Update : The Czech language file is updated in the plugin.
+* Update : The Brazilian Portuguese language file is updated in the plugin.
+* Update : The Swedish language file is updated in the plugin.

+= V3.7.3 - 18.07.2013 =
+* NEW : Added an ability to view and send system information by mail.

+= V3.7.2 - 09.07.2013 =
+* NEW : The Bangla language file is added to the plugin.
+* Update : The French language file is updated in the plugin.
+* Update : We updated all functionality for wordpress 3.5.2.

+= V3.7.1 - 27.06.2013 =
+* NEW : The Latvian language file is added to the plugin.

+= V3.7 - 21.06.2013 =
+* NEW : Ability to use Captcha with Contact Form Pro.

+= V3.6 - 03.06.2013 =
+* Update : BWS plugins section is updated.

+= V3.5 - 07.05.2013 =
+* Update : The Bulgarian language file is updated in the plugin.
+* Update : The Brazilian Portuguese language file is updated in the plugin.

+= V3.4 - 18.04.2013 =
+* Update : The French language file is updated in the plugin.

+= V3.3 - 08.04.2013 =
+* Update : The English language is updated in the plugin.

+= V3.2 - 22.03.2013 =
+* Bugfix : The bug related to add Captcha in Contact Form for multisiting is fixed.

+= V3.1 - 25.02.2013 =
+* NEW : The Bulgarian language file is added to the plugin.

+= V3.0 - 08.01.2013 =
+* Bugfix : Display bug is fixed.

+= V2.4.4 - 31.01.2013 =
+* Bugfix : The admin menu bugs are fixed.

+= V2.4.3 - 30.01.2013 =
+* NEW : The Estonian language file is added to the plugin.

+= V2.4.2 - 28.01.2013 =
+* NEW : The Lithuanian language file is added to the plugin.
+* Update : We updated all functionality for wordpress 3.5.1.

+= V2.4.1 - 02.01.2013 =
+* Bugfix : call_user_func_array() bug is fixed.

+= V2.4 - 21.12.2012 =
+* NEW : Romanian and Serbian and Slovak language files are added to the plugin.
+* Update : We updated the coding logic of Captcha.
+* Update : We updated all functionality for wordpress 3.5.

+= V2.34 - 08.10.2012 =
+* NEW : Chinese and Greek language files are added to the plugin.

+= V2.33 - 25.07.2012 =
+* Bugfix : Change settings bug was fixed.

+= V2.32 - 24.07.2012 =
+* NEW : Arabic, Hungarian, Japanese language files are added to the plugin.
+* Bugfix : Cross Site Request Forgery bug was fixed.

 = V2.31 - 10.07.2012 =
 * NEW : Vietnamese language file is added to the plugin.